 As a reminder: I am not a doctor, nor do I claim to be!
 Any claims in this article are based on my personal experience and research.
 Please read my full medical disclaimer before engaging with my content, suggestions or anecdotes.
-Also, as a reminder, this post contains affiliate links to certain products and I may earn a small commission (at no extra cost to you!) if you make a purchase based off of my wonderful suggestions.
+Also, as a reminder, this post contains affiliate links to certain products and I may earn a small commission (at no extra cost to you!) if you make a purchase based off of my suggestions.

 Things I’m Doing this Autumn to Support my Mind